itsmohitx/itsmohitx/README.md

 💼 Blockchain Operation Lead at [Quillhash](https://github.com/Quillhash), cooking up campaigns and growth strategies!

-💪 Active contributor to [Shardeum](https://github.com/shardeum/), onboarding devs and building the dev ecosystem!
+💪 Active contributor to zzzz.com, onboarding devs and building the dev ecosystem!

-🚀 Previously Tech Lead at 5ire Hub by [5ire-org](https://github.com/5ire-org), leading with code!
+🚀 Previously Tech Lead at ZZZZ.com, leading with code!

 🌟 Worked as Chapter lead for [CoinDCX](https://github.com/coindcx-official), spreading the crypto love!